TristramShandy/clti/README.md

 ##Quick start

 You need to have ruby installed.
-Then just put the *clti* file somewhere in your path.
+Then just put the `clti` file somewhere in your path.
 Then you can do:

     clti 5                    # runs for 5 minutes, then stop
     clti 3 m 5 s              # runs for 3 minutes and 5 seconds
-    clti -x 'play ping.ogg' 3 # runs for 3 minutes, then play the given sound file
+    clti -x 'play ping.ogg' 3 # runs for 3 minutes, then play the given sound file clti -h                   # short description of the command line parameters

-When clti runs, you can press `p` to pause and then enter `r` to resume.
+When `clti` runs, you can press `p` to pause and then enter `r` to resume.

 At any time you can enter `q` to quit.